xcore/sw_serial_to_ethernet/doc_quickstart/quickstart.rst

 Some features of this application are:

 * 10/100 Mbit Ethernet port
-* Supports up to 8 serial ports with baud rates up to 115200 at standard configuration settings
+* Supports up to 8 serial ports with baud rates up to 115200 at standard UART configuration settings
 * Webserver to facilitate dynamic UART configuration
 * Telnet server to support data transfer via a telnet socket associated with each UART
 * Device discovery and IP configuration management of the S2E devices in the network